PARKDALE

 Designed as a space for learning, exploration, and connection, Parkdale Pottery is known for its supportive atmosphere and strong creative community—where making things by hand is as much about presence as it is about craft.

-Did you know?
+Did You Know?
 Working with clay is often described as grounding, combining tactile skill with focus and mindfulness.

 1688 Queen West